Supperelias2/AutoHotkey---NumLock-Always-on/readme.md

+# NumLock Always On AutoHotkey Script

-This Autothotkey script will make sure the NumLock key is always on
+This AutoHotkey script ensures that the NumLock key is always on.

-Install Autohotkey V2 to make this script run
+**Requirement:** Install [AutoHotkey v2](https://www.autohotkey.com/) to run this script.